kuperov/ParallelCV/README.md

 This repo implements an online convergence diagnostic (Rhat) on a GPU.
 It enables brute force cross-validation and posterior stacking with parallel processing.

+This branch contains code for an approximate sigmoidal transform.
+We won't bother with this in the paper, but this branch preserves the code for the future.

 Setting up
 ----------